Peter Cushing: Personal life

 Cushing had a variety of interests outside acting, including collecting and battling model soldiers, of which he owned over five thousand.
-He hand-painted many and used the Little Wars rule set by H. G. Wells for miniature wargaming.
-He also loved games and practical jokes, and enjoyed drawing and painting watercolours, the latter of which he did especially often in his later years.
+He hand-painted many and used the Little Wars rule set by the English writer H. G. Wells for miniature wargaming.
+He also loved games and practical jokes, and enjoyed drawing and painting watercolours, the latter of which he did often in his later years.

-After his wife's death, Cushing visited several churches and spoke to religious ministers, but was dissatisfied by their reluctance to discuss death and the afterlife, and never joined an organized religion.
+After his wife's death, Cushing visited several churches and spoke to religious ministers, but was dissatisfied by their reluctance to discuss death and the afterlife, and never joined an organised religion.
 He nevertheless maintained a belief in both God and an afterlife.
-He was an ardent vegetarian for most of his life who served as a patron with the Vegetarian Society from 1987 until his death.
+He was an ardent vegetarian for most of his life and served as a patron with the Vegetarian Society from 1987 until his death.
 He also had a great interest in ornithology and wildlife in general.
-He suffered from nyctophobia from early in his life, but in his later years overcame this by forcing himself to take walks outside after midnight.
+He suffered from nyctophobia from early in his life, but in his later years, he overcame this by forcing himself to take walks outside after midnight.

 Cushing was known among his colleagues for his gentle and gentlemanly demeanour, as well as his professionalism and rigorous preparation as an actor.
 He once said that he learned his parts "from cover to cover" before filming began.
 His co-stars and colleagues often spoke of his politeness, charm, old-fashioned manners and sense of humour.
 While working, he actively provided feedback and suggestions on other elements beyond his performance, such as dialogue and wardrobe.
-At times, this put him at odds with writers and producers; Hammer Studios producer Anthony Hinds once declared him a "fusspot [and] terrible fusser about his wardrobe and everything, but never a difficult man."
+At times, this put him at odds with writers and producers; the Hammer producer Anthony Hinds once declared him a "fusspot [and] terrible fusser about his wardrobe and everything, but never a difficult man."

 Although he appeared in both television and stage productions, Cushing preferred the medium of film, which allowed his perfectionist nature to work out the best performance possible.
 He did not enjoy the repetitive nature of stage performances, and once compared it to a painter being forced to paint the same picture every day.
 Cushing himself was not a particular fan of horror or science fiction films, but he tended to choose roles not based on whether he enjoyed them, but whether he felt his audience would enjoy him in them.
-However, Cushing was very proud of his experiences with the Hammer films, and never resented becoming known as a horror actor.
+Nevertheless, Cushing was very proud of his experiences with the Hammer films, and never resented becoming known as a horror actor.
 He always took the roles seriously and never portrayed them in a campy or tongue-in-cheek style because he felt it would be insulting to his audience.